-The place is known for its array of hand-drawn signs, which range from the understandable "no drinks in the DJ booth", to the niche "no vulgar bashment tunes please".
-So iconic are the signs at People's that Turner Prize winner and local legend Jeremy Deller even immortalised them in his work.
+The place is known for its array of hand-drawn signs, which range from the understandable "no drinks in the DJ booth," to the niche "no vulgar bashment tunes please."
+So iconic are the signs at People's that Turner Prize winner and local legend Jeremy Deller even immortalized them in his work.

 All these component differences create a feeling of uniqueness; I can't stress enough how different it is to everywhere else.
 And a major part of that difference is down to its 24-hour license, which was known to manifest itself in barbecues on the roof terrace, until the authorities put the cosh on that.